Emelda-NJ/alx-system_engineering-devops/0x00-shell_basics/README.md

-Copy files that do not exist in the parent working directory
+Move files beginning with an uppercase letter to the directory /tmp/u